Ashley Harrison

-He played for the Gold Coast Titans of the NRL.
-A Queensland State of Origin representative lock forward, he has played club football previously for the Brisbane Broncos (with whom he won the 2000 NRL Premiership), the Sydney Roosters and the South Sydney Rabbitohs.
+He played for the Gold Coast Titans in the NRL.
+A Queensland State of Origin representative lock forward, he also played club football for the Brisbane Broncos (with whom he won the 2000 NRL Premiership), South Sydney Rabbitohs and Sydney Roosters.

 Background

 Harrison was born in Brisbane, Queensland, Australia.

 Playing career

 Early career

 Harrison attended Wavell State High School in Brisbane, Queensland, and played junior football for Brisbane Brothers and Norths Aspley.

 He represented the Australian Schoolboys team in 1998.

 Brisbane Broncos

 Harrison made his debut in the National Rugby League for the Brisbane Broncos against the New Zealand Warriors on 20 February 2000 (Round 3).
 He played from the interchange bench for the Broncos in their 2000 NRL grand final victory over the Sydney Roosters.

 Having won the 2000 NRL Premiership, the Broncos traveled to England to play against 2000's Super League V Champions, St Helens R.F.C. for the 2001 World Club Challenge, with Harrison playing from the interchange bench in Brisbane's loss.